pecard/testeR/README.md

 that you will build the best approach to the problem and answer to the specific questions they propose.
 You will be asked to send us your approach and the main outputs in a short data report by Friday 7th.
+Remember that it will require a suite of packages: tidyverse, sf, data.table here, scales, raster, ggplot, and its dependencies.

 ## Report Detail

-Your report must include a short description of your outputs (maps, figures or tables) necessary to answer the questions.
-The code used must be provided with the report.
+Your report must include answers to the questions with a a short description of your outputs (maps, figures or tables) as well as the code used.

-## Presentation
+## Your presentation

-You will prepare and present a 10 minutes talk about your achievements for each test focusing on the problem while answering to the questions and details you may think will help to understand it.
-You can use a R Markdown presentation, a PowerPoint presentation or any other resource to present it.
+You will prepare and present a 10 minutes talk with your achievements for each test, focusing on the proposed questions and answering to the questions.
+Add the details you may think will help to understand it.
+You can use a R Markdown presentation, a PowerPoint presentation or any other resource that best fits your needs.

 ## Test 1 - Wind Energy Production in Portugal

 ### Main questions

--   Map wind energy facilities spatially distributed in mainland Portugal.
+-   Map the wind energy facilities in mainland Portugal regarding the country and district borders.
+Apply the appropriate legend and choose one aggregation level (legend) to wind energy facilities.
--   Describe the pattern and its relation with altitude and protected areas.
+-   Map the wind facilities and and its distribution regarding elevation and protected areas.
+-   Find the the appropriate theme for the digital elevation model.
 -   What is the total national installed capacity (in GW)?
+-   How facilities are distributed in relation to altitude? plot the attitudinal distribution and describe.
 -   How it has grown since the first installed facility?
--   How it is distributed in the landscape?
 -   Are protected areas affected?
-Where?
+Where and to which extent (number of Sites)?

-### Challenge
+### Challenge 1

-Build an interactive map where one can query for each facility the name, year of construction and installed capacity (using e2p data).
+Build an interactive map where one can query for each facility its name, year of commissioning and installed capacity (using e2p data).

 ### Data